zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-power-tools.md

 CreatedUserLink: https://carloscds.net/
 ---

-# Entity Framework Power Tools in Visual Studio 2015
+# How to Install Entity Framework Power Tools in Visual Studio 2015

 If you use EF Code First a lot like me and are already in Visual Studio 2015, you must have missed EF Power Tools.
 Unfortunately, it has not yet been ported to this version of Visual Studio.